nash169/dotfiles/README.md

 - aliases/shortcuts/scripts for yt-dlp
 - shortcuts for gpg
 - shortcut for wireguard and mount smb
-- change default down folder for Firefox (ask always where to save the files on)
-- change default explorer firefox
 - create script to auto add your hosts

 ## useful links